yogapriya-star/JavaScriptTutorial/README.md

 Event => It is an action or occurrence that happens within a web page, such as a user's interaction(clicking a button) or a page loading.

 Event Handler => It is a function that responds to an event when it occurs.
 It listens for specific events and executes code to perform actions based on those events, creating interactive and dynamic web applications.

+**InnerHTML**
+    It is a property in Javascript that allows you to access or modify the HTML content of an element in the DOM.
+It is primarily used to retrieve or set the HTML content inside an HTML element.

+-Different way of selecting an element

+    *QuerySelector

+    *QuerySelectorAll

+    *getElementById

+    *getElementsByClassName

+    *getElementsByTagName